qad3n/qobd/README.md

-#  ELM327 OBD-II Scan tool software (proof of concept)
+#  ELM327 OBD-II Scan tool software

 Test / proof of concept software for now, may continue to update in the future